Macintosh operating system principles

 Radio menu items

 Windows and EIKON provide “radio” menu items: these are groups of menu items that function as a radio button group.
 While RISC OS and Mac OS provide this functionality, both systems fail to distinguish visually between boolean and multiple-choice menu items.
 The former can be toggled on and off, and the latter only permit one item to be selected out of a group of items.
-RISC OS and Mac OS use a tick (check mark) for both types, which is confusing.
+RISC OS and Mac OS use a tick (check mark) for both types, which is very confusing.
+Mac OS X failed to take the opportunity to correct this error.